List of men's national association football teams: Members of FIFA affiliated confederations

-FIFA members are eligible to enter the FIFA World Cup and matches between them are recognized as official international matches.
+FIFA members are eligible to enter the FIFA World Cup and matches between them are recognised as official international matches.
 Based on their match results over the previous four-year period, the FIFA Men's World Rankings, published monthly by FIFA, compare the relative strengths of the national teams.

 Some national teams that are members of a confederation but not FIFA members compete in confederation-level and subregional tournaments.
 These teams, however, are not allowed to participate in the World Cup.